Chica and Jo Chica and Jo

 The first thing you'll need to build this photo cube is eight 1.5" wooden blocks.
 If your blocks are rough, you may need to sand them lightly to be sure there aren't any splintered edges.

-You're also going to need some really strong double-sided adhesive to attach your photos to the blocks, and it's super important to choose the right kind.
-This adhesive will end up serving as hinges between blocks, too, so it needs to be durable and tough.
-I highly recommend using sheets of what's often called "red liner tape".
 We actually sell the perfect double-sided tape sheets in our Amazon store.
 This stuff is made up of a thin sheet of plastic that's coated on both sides with a strong adhesive.
 It's super sticky, VERY durable, and thick and flexible enough to make perfect hinges between your blocks that won't ever tear.
 You'll need two 8.5" x 11" sheets of this tape to handle all ten of your photos.

-Step 2: Print and prep your photos
+Step 2: Print your photos

-You will need eight 3"x3" pictures and two 3"x6" pictures for this project.
-Print (or copy) them onto regular printer paper, NOT on photo paper.
+Print (or copy) your photos onto regular printer paper, NOT on photo paper.
 (Photo paper is too thick to bend easily and won't work for this project.)
 Laser printers will give better color than an inkjet, and will provide the best smudge-resistant results.

 Once you have your photos printed, you can go ahead and apply the double-sided tape.
 Peel off the yellow liner from the tape sheet...